ertdddd/python/README.md

-some python code here.        for nothing but interest.      welconme
+some python code here.        for nothing but interest.      welcome